-Conceptual design for North Troy community gathering space Priority 2: Improve Multi-modal Circulation and Safety
+Conceptual design for North Troy community gathering space

-A some point during our commute to work or school, everyone becomes a pedestrian.
+At some point during our commute to work or school, everyone becomes a pedestrian.
 North Troy provides a beautiful campus setting with large lawns, water features, and woodland areas, but it is auto-oriented and lacks walkability.
 There are sidewalks but they don't really function for pedestrians and cyclists, they don't lead to desired destinations, and they often follow indirect routes.
 Changes to landscaping and transportation infrastructure within the right-of-way, coupled with strategic infill, will improve safety and encourage walkability.